ike10/wikipedia_api/readme.md

 # Wikipedia Api

+This demonstrates a simple Rest API that produces a short, 'google-like' description for a person or search input.

-## Input and output schema for your API:
+## 1. Input and output schema for your API:

 ### Input schema: